 The Faculty in Residence (FIR) is a full-time faculty member who lives in a residence hall on campus and serves as a positive and visible leader, teacher, and mentor to students living in the residence halls.
 FIRs facilitate, promote, and encourage intellectual, social, and cultural development, as well as provide assistance to students seeking academic support and guidance through programming, one on one relationship building, and the sharing of academic resources.
 FIRs work with our Housing and Residence Life staff to provide supportive environments where students can learn and develop.

-Dr. Courtney Baker (Faculty-In-Residence, Greenbaum Hall)
+Professor Emily Harris (Faculty-In-Residence, Greenbaum Hall)

 Dr. Matt Barrios (Faculty-In-Residence, Weatherhead Residence Hall)